jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/List customers _SELECT_.md

 ## jig (screen)

 - Use a list type to configure a list of customers.
-- Since the data is already synced to the local Sqlite data provider, the jigs datasource is configured with a query to provide the data for use in the list.&#x20;
+- Since the data is already synced to the local Sqlite data provider, the jigs datasource is configured with a query to provide the data for use in the list.
 - Expressions are used to reference the exact data property required in each component.

 :::CodeblockTabs